 High-Level Meeting on Universal Health Coverage

-On 23rd September, a high-level meeting on UHC will be held at the United Nations General Assembly, co-facilitated by the Permanent Representatives of Georgia and Thailand.
-This meeting will bring together heads of state, political and health leaders, policy-makers, and UHC champions to advocate for health for all.
+On 23rd September 2019, a High-Level Meeting on UHC was held at the United Nations General Assembly, co-facilitated by the Permanent Representatives of Georgia and Thailand.
+This meeting brought together heads of state, political and health leaders, policymakers, and UHC champions to advocate for health for all.

-The meeting will aim to garner financial and political commitments from countries and sustain health investments.
-It will focus on accelerating progress towards UHC, including access to essential health services, a skilled health workforce, financial risk protection and access to safe, quality, effective and affordable medicines and vaccines for all.
-The meeting will result in a political declaration on UHC, negotiated by Member States and endorsed by Heads of State.
+The meeting was a significant achievement in securing financial and political commitments from countries to sustain health investments, resulting in a political declaration on UHC, negotiated by Member States and endorsed by Heads of State.
+It focused on accelerating progress towards UHC, including access to essential health services, a skilled health workforce, financial risk protection and access to safe, quality, effective and affordable medicines and vaccines for all.

-The High-Level Meeting is a unique opportunity to galvanise global commitment and action to accelerate progress towards UHC globally.
-Action for Global Health have been advocating for the UK Government to play a leading role as a strong voice and champion of UHC at this meeting, particularly as a nation with decades of experience delivering publicly-funded healthcare which is free at the point of use.
+The High-Level Meeting was a unique opportunity to galvanise global commitment and action to accelerate progress towards UHC globally.
+Action for Global Health is now continuing to advocate for the UK Government to play a leading role as a strong voice and champion of UHC, particularly as a nation with decades of experience delivering publicly-funded healthcare which is free at the point of use.